AhmadIssaAlaa/Dependency-Hearsts-Patterns/README.md

 2- DHP Matching

 ## Corpus pre-processing
-takes as inputs:
+Takes as inputs:

 a list of corpus files

 a path for the corpus pre-processing Java Model (download "corpus_parsing.jar" from the releases in this repository)

 ## DHP Matching:
-takes as input the pre-processed file (the output of the first step) and extract hypernym relations from the corpus.
+Takes as input the pre-processed file (the output of the first step) and extract hypernym relations from the corpus.

 The result is saved into csv file of the form (hyponym, hypernym, frequency).

 Frequency: number of extracting one hypernym relation from the corpus.